360 Degree Feedback - Meaning, Importance & Example

-360 degree feedback or assessment is a feedback system where an employee receives feedback from all the people around him related to business.
+360 degree feedback is a system where an employee receives feedback from all the people around him related to business including the managers and the subordinates.
 In 360 degree feedback, a feedback about the employee is received from everyone with whom he has interacted with in the course of executing his job responsibilities.
-360 degree feedback is obtained from peers, teammates, subordinates, direct reports and even external parties like suppliers and vendors.
+360 degree feedback is obtained from peers, teammates, subordinates, direct reports and even external parties like suppliers, partners and vendors.
+It is also known as 360 Degree Assessment.

 360 Degree Feedback is a type of feedback which is done by managers to understand the performance of an employee, and used in the appraisal process.
 This feedback is a part of the organizational feedback which is intended to improve the quality of employees in the workforce.